1) General information

 a) Exlibris Social Gerontology Journal accepts for publication the original texts in psychogerontology, socio-gerontology, social gerontology, geragogy, and other related disciplines and sub-disciplines.

 b) The editorial board accepts proposals continuously.
 Consecutive issues of the Journal are published every six months at the end of each half of the year.
-All the volumes are published in the digital version.
+All volumes are published in digital format.

 c) Manuscripts should be submitted by the Open Journal System (see Submit)